leoman730/devtoolsnote/README.md

 * [atom-alignment](https://atom.io/packages/atom-alignment) - A simple key-binding for aligning multi-line, multi-cursor and multiple selections.

 ### SublimeText
+One of my favorite editors.
+Light weight and fast.
+Tons of great plugins.

 ### Vim
 My default editor for commandline.
 See [notetoself-vim-cheatsheet](http://leoman730.github.io/notetoself/2016/02/24/vim-cheatsheet).

 ### Textwrangler
+I like to use this to work with search/replace using regex.
+Also it is a good tool for compare files. ``twdiff dir1 dir2``

 ## Build
 ### Tmux and Tmuxinator